Table of Contents

 For transparency, and efficiency, and to ensure every insight is used to its maximum potential, a centralized hospital KPI dashboard is the greatest ally in your quest for success.

 - Treatment costs: An economic management-based KPI that helps providers calculate the amount of money an average patient costs.

 - ER waiting time: The ER waiting time KPI measures the length of time a person arrives in the ER right through to the moment they see a physician.
 This metric needs to be monitored closely over time to identify trends and iron out any odd spikes in wait time.

-- Patient wait time: The length of time a person has to wait for treatment or consultancy is a critical factor in patient contentment levels.
+- Patient wait time: The length of time a person has to wait for treatment or consultancy is a critical factor in their contentment levels.
 This KPI quantifies and displays the average length of time someone has to wait from registration to treatment.
 By reducing wait times, you stand to increase your satisfaction levels in a big way.

-2. Patient satisfaction dashboard
+2. Patient Satisfaction Dashboard

 **click to enlarge**

 The potential showcase of your facility, the satisfaction BI dashboard helps to translate the efforts you put in welcoming and treating individuals in addition to the degree of safety in which you carry out your services.

 Insights of this nature can help significantly improve the safety of your practices as well as your levels of communication with the people passing in and out of your doors.
 Patient satisfaction is of vital importance, so it’s worth measuring.

 - Patient satisfaction: A top priority for any organization, the satisfaction KPI provides a deeper look at overall satisfaction levels based on wait time, nutrition, care, and processes.
 A mix of feedback and valuable satisfaction-based metrics will help you make all important changes to your organization, helping you to improve satisfaction levels on a consistent basis.